top of page

 1. Do not hand the website round a big team for feedback.

 This can get long-winded.
 Instead, nominate one person as a spokesperson and trust them to make the right choices.
-If you must have multiple people involved, nominate one person to speak to us and deal with the team in your own space.
+If you must have multiple people involved, nominate one person to speak to us and deal with the team in your own space to keep things simple.

 2. Have your content ready.

 Writing content is undeniably the longest part of the process and the part that can create delays.
-When you sign up to a new website project, please make sure you have enough time in the first week to write your content.
+When you sign up to a new website project, you should try make sure you have enough time in the first 3 weeks to write your content.

 3. Try to be prompt in replying and supplying information.

 We work hard to get your new website live as soon as possible.
-We all lead busy lives and we're totally flexible, but we can't promise to meet any deadlines if you take several days to reply to emails.
-We appreciate promptness within reason! :)
+We all lead busy lives and we're totally flexible, but we can't promise to meet any deadlines if you take a while to reply to emails.
+We appreciate promptness but we do also understand things can get in the way.
+Just try to stay in touch and things will run smoothly!

 4. Don't try to get it perfect right away.

 Your website is a work in progress.
 It is a service, not a product.
 Your monthly fee allows you to constantly make changes and get it perfect.
 Don't worry about tiny details in the first stages.
-A website takes months to climb Google, so get it live ASAP and worry about the small things over time.
+A website can take months to make any progress in Google, so get it live ASAP and worry about the small things over time.

 Recent Posts